aathish-max/Internship-Studio-Project/README.md

 # Internship-Studio-Project-

-for poc video
+All Screenshots related to the task are in the pdf files

-kindly check the youtube video
+for video poc kindly check the youtube video https://youtube.com/live/_lk24Or3ZLk

-https://youtube.com/live/_lk24Or3ZLk